-Crs# Course Name Description CW220 Writing Special Topics Special topics cours member, or to test s CW221 Introduction to Short Forms This cross-genre an reading shorter work writing, analyze litera ses are approved to take advantage of timely subjects, the expertise of a faculty student interest in a topic which may later be added to the curriculum. nd workshop-based writing course takes as its focus specific concerns of crafting and rk, including compressed narrative and narrative fragments.
-Students will read published rature, write original material and offer feedback for the work of their peers.
-They will gain familiarity with the conventions of the traditional short-story as well as flash fiction, (a.k.a. the "shortshort,") short poetry forms, the ten-minute play, the one-page essay or editorial, the conte, and microformats, including social media and the nascent art of serialized literary work delivered in microinstallments via hand-held technology as either self-published material or with indie or corporate representation.
+Crs# Course Name Description Credit CW220 Writing Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
+CW221 Introduction to Short Forms This cross-genre and workshop-based writing course takes as its focus specific concerns of crafting and reading shorter work, including compressed narrative and narrative fragments.
+Students will read published writing, analyze literature, write original material and offer feedback for the work of their peers.
+They will gain familiarity with the conventions of the traditional short-story as well as flash fiction, (a.k.a. the "short-short,") short poetry forms, the ten-minute play, the one-page essay or editorial, the conte, and microformats, including social media and the nascent art of serialized literary work delivered in microinstallments via hand-held technology as either self-published material or with indie or corporate representation.
 Assigned readings will model successful writing, articulate aesthetic values, and offer a platform for discussion and debate.
-Students will complete a final project which may take the form of a portfolio, creative work with an analytical explication, an anthology with a contextualizing introduction, or other comprehensive work spanning creative, analytic and intellectual processes and production.
+Students will complete a final project which may take form of a portfolio, creative work with an analytical explication, an anthology with a contextualizing introduction, or other comprehensive work spanning creative, analytic and intellectual processes and production.
 This course counts as a studio elective for all other areas of concentration.
-Prerequisite: LA121-122.
-Introduction to Long Narrative This workshop-based writing class includes the study of a range of forms and genres including but not limited to novels, novellas, plays, scripts and book-length poems.
-It is cross-genre with attention given primarily to considering the specific techniques and concerns of a sustained narrative thread or recurring, organizing principal; history of the form(s); structure; relationship to audience; and relationship to other literary work (potentially including short, compressed and fragment-based forms as a point of comparison.)
-Students will read assigned material, write original work and respond to each other's work in progress in both written and oral presentations, often in a workshop setting.
-Final projects will be shaped by student interest in tandem with course expectations.
-Students will complete a significant project by the end of the semester, which may take the form of chapters, a novella, a long essay or non-fiction piece, a script, or other language driven expressive and cohesive work.
+Prerequisite: LA122.
+3 CW223 Expanded Poetic Fields This workshop-based writing course includes the study of language-based creative work not dependent upon or highly utilizing a narrative line to sustain or construct meaning, and that foregrounds language's malleability and potential for expression.
+Over the course students will investigate and gain an understanding of contemporary poetics and writing for various media.
+This course welcomes consideration of language as object, of word as symbol, and of image as mark-making alongside written words.
+Students will read assigned work; consider related images, visual material, and videos; write in class; work on projects outside of class; share work in a guided peer review; complete a substantial final project.
+3 CW224 Scripting This course introduces students to the basic terminology, tools and media of contemporary scriptwriting, with specific emphasis and practice in telling stories destined for the stage, television, film, comics, and/or games.
+Course time will be spent in a combination of lecture blended and peer critique in a workshop setting.
+Upon successful completion of this course, students will have learned the basics in the craft of scriptwriting, conceived a workable idea, formulated an outline for the expression/ execution of that idea, and made significant work towards a complete and cohesive script for a stage production, television pilot/series, film, comics series/graphic novel, or board/videogame.
 This course counts as a studio elective for all other areas of concentration.
-Prerequisite: LA121-122.
+Prerequisite: LA122.
+3 CW225 Writing with Digital Media Surveying established and emergent modes of writing across media, this writing-based course augments traditional scholarship with the affordances of digital technology and social media.
+Drawing on the histories of language and the theories of linguistics and performance, students will explore new possibilities for the articulation and analysis of their ideas.
+Through various lenses, this course investigates themes such as translation, redaction, immediacy, visibility/invisibility, and various forms of remediation as they are manifest in flash fiction, dead drops, and other new media platforms.
+The course explores how new technologies depend on and reanimate ancient ways of thinking about language, communication, and meaning making.
+This course counts as a studio elective for all other areas of concentration.
+Prerequisite: LA122.
+3